Back to Reference

 Business impact and digital transformation

-A well-implemented CIAM system helps companies build trust with their users, reduce friction in the customer experience journey, and meet regulatory requirements like GDPR and CCPA.
-In an era where customer experience is a key differentiator, CIAM ensures that security doesn’t come at the cost of convenience.
+A well-implemented CIAM system helps companies build trust with their users, especially since 67% of Americans say they don't understand what companies are doing with their data.
+It also helps reduce friction in the customer experience journey and meet regulatory requirements like GDPR and CCPA.
+In an era where customer experience is a key differentiator, CIAM ensures that security doesn't come at the cost of convenience.

 Identity lifecycle management